michaelZhaoCode/ROPstargardt/README.md

 ## File Breakdown
 **Data Processing**
 * **`data.py`**: Handles initial data preprocessing.
 It parses image metadata, extracts the optimal patches based on intensity and fovea location, and resizes them to 128x128.
+* **`format_dataset.py`**: Partitions the extracted patches into a 5-fold cross-validation framework.
+It strictly enforces patient-level splitting to prevent spatial data leakage and automatically downsamples the normal (majority) class to maintain exact image-level class balance across all folds.
 * **`filter_images.py`**: A utility script that uses a trained Caffe model to run inference on a folder of images and delete those that do not meet a specific predicted class.

 **Caffe Network Configurations (`.prototxt`)**